Inveracity/guides/content/posts/golang.md

 ### Install Golang (Windows)

 > **note**: Don't install with the msi installer.
-It requires Admin Privileges and is annoying when using an IDE without admin privs, like VSCode.
+It requires Admin Privileges and is annoying when using an IDE without admin privileges, like VSCode.

 - Create the folder `C:\Users\<username>\go`